East Village, Manhattan: Education

 East Village and the Lower East Side generally have a higher rate of college-educated residents than the rest of the city as of 2018.
 A plurality of residents age 25 and older (48%) have a college education or higher, while 24% have less than a high school education and 28% are high school graduates or have some college education.
 By contrast, 64% of Manhattan residents and 43% of city residents have a college education or higher.
 The percentage of East Village and the Lower East Side students excelling in math rose from 61% in 2000 to 80% in 2011, and reading achievement increased from 66% to 68% during the same time period.

 East Village and the Lower East Side's rate of elementary school student absenteeism is lower than the rest of New York City.
 In the East Village and the Lower East Side, 16% of elementary school students missed twenty or more days per school year, less than the citywide average of 20%.
 Additionally, 77% of high school students in the East Village and the Lower East Side graduate on time, more than the citywide average of 75%.

 Schools

 The New York City Department of Education operates public schools in the East Village as part of Community School District 1.
-District 1 does not contain any zoned schools, which means that students living in District 1 can apply to any school in the district, including those in the Lower East Side.
+District 1 does not contain any zoned schools, which means that students living in District 1 can apply to any school in the district, including those on the Lower East Side.

 The following public elementary schools are located in the East Village and serve grades PK–5 unless otherwise indicated: